About

 Protecting the Environment

 Stanford is dedicated to creating green infrastructure and protecting our tree canopy.
-We can reduce polution by adding more sidewalks, bike lanes, and busing infrastructure.
+We can reduce pollution by adding more sidewalks, bike lanes, and busing infrastructure.
 He will also advocate to reform laws to expand nuclear plant sites in Maryland.
 More nuclear power would not only increase the supply of clean energy but would reduce utility bill costs.
 And we must continue efforts to clean and preserve the Chesapeake Bay.

 Affordable Healthcare